 For example, Jorge’s annual income is $225,000, and you run payroll on a semi-monthly schedule, which is 24 payrolls per year.
 Here’s how to calculate Jorge’s gross pay per payroll period:

 $225,000 / 24 = $9,375

 You’ll pay Jorge $9,375 in gross wages every time you run payroll.
 As with hourly employees, you will also add any other required sources of income to calculate gross pay.

 How do I calculate my employee’s net pay?

 Before you calculate your employee’s net pay, you need to know their gross pay.
 This is your starting point.

 Next, you need to know what deductions your employee has from their paycheck.
 Some deductions, like FICA payroll taxes and income tax withholdings, are mandatory.
-Others, like health insurance and retirement contributions, are voluntary.
+Additional withholding like health insurance and retirement contributions are voluntary.

-Finally, you’ll need to know your employee’s withholding allowance and filing status, which you can find on Form W-4, Employee’s Withholding Allowance Certificate.
+Finally, you’ll need to know your employee’s withholding allowance and filing status, which you can find on the W-4 form, Employee’s Withholding Allowance Certificate.
 Your employee filled out this form when they were hired.